UK prepares to host global leaders' gathering on AI

 They would prefer to stress existing AI issues, such as a lack of transparency in the models designed by companies and their racial or gender bias, rather than the more alarmist fears noted by Sunak.

-Detractors have also noted that the common ethical principles that the UK wants to establish are also likely to come up against the interests of AI labs and tech giants, which are predominantly Chinese and American.
+Detractors have also noted that the common ethical principles the UK wants to establish are likely to clash with the interests of AI labs and tech giants, which are predominantly Chinese and American.

-That could limit the likelihood of anything meaningful emerging from this week's summit.
+That could limit the likelihood of anything meaningful emerging from the summit.

-More than 100 UK and international organisations, experts and campaigners published an open letter Monday to Sunak, branding the summit a "missed opportunity" and too tailored towards "big tech" firms.
+More than 100 UK and international organisations, experts and campaigners published an open letter Monday to Sunak, branding the summit a "missed opportunity" and too tailored towards "big tech".

 The coalition -- which includes unions, rights groups like Amnesty International and tech community voices -- warned "communities and workers most affected by AI have been marginalised," with the invites "selective and limited".